Skip to content

 1. Click on the "Add New Appraisal" button.

-3. Enter the necessary information related to the appraisal in the pop-up window.
+3. Enter the required appraisal information in the pop-up window.

 Add Notes to an Appraisal